GKSDeepak/dsa-logbook-hero/DEPLOYMENT.md

    VITE_BASE_PATH=/your-repo-name/
    ```

+2. For the deployed version to work, you need to:
+   - Deploy your backend to a cloud service (like Render, Heroku, or Vercel)
+   - Update `VITE_API_BASE_URL` in `.env.production` with your backend URL
+   - Example: `VITE_API_BASE_URL=https://your-backend-url.com`

-2. Make sure your GitHub repository settings have GitHub Pages enabled with the `gh-pages` branch.
+3. Make sure your GitHub repository settings have GitHub Pages enabled with the `gh-pages` branch.

 ## Development